DNWD843/todo-react-ts/README.md

 ### Description

 This is a simple Todo application, made with React, TypeScript and MaterializeCSS library.
-You can add a Todo, that will be saved in youre browser's LocalStorage.
+You can add Todo, that will be saved in youre browser's LocalStorage.
-Also you can delete a Todo, set them high priority or mark them as 'Done'.
+Also you can delete Todo, set high priority or mark as 'Done'.
-A FilterPanel gives you possibility to search a Todo by a keyword, filter
+A FilterPanel gives you possibility to find Todo by keyword, filter
-youre Todos by next attributes: 'Active', 'Done', 'Important' and reset
+your Todos by next attributes: 'Active', 'Done', 'Important' or reset
 filter settings.